Cantido/horizons/README.md

 # HORIZONS API

-A RESTful-style API  for [NASA's HORIZONS system](http://ssd.jpl.nasa.gov/?horizons), written in Clojure.
+A RESTful-style API for NASA's [HORIZONS] system, written in Clojure.

 ## Introduction

-The [HORIZONS](http://ssd.jpl.nasa.gov/?horizons) system provides a model for the solar system.
-Through it, queries can be made to find the positions of planets, asteroids, comets, and other solar system objects.
+The [HORIZONS] system provides a model for the solar system.
+Through it, queries can be made to find the positions of planets, asteroids, comets, and other astronomical bodies.
+This kind of data base is sometimes called an *ephemeris*.

 > The JPL HORIZONS on-line solar system data and ephemeris computation service provides access to key solar system data and flexible production of highly